neha09panchal/post_viewer/README.md

 - Responsive UI
 - Font Family used 'Lato'
 - Images for error and app icon
+- Pull To refresh functionality
+- Favorites icon to toggle and add/remove posts to favorites list

 ## ArchitecturalSetup
 - Followed SOLID principles for project and accordingly folder structure is maintained